esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 The other benifit of doing it manually is forcing your team to remove redundant and outdated information.
 (Don't move closed items.)

-### With the implementation of GitLab, we have to make our code open with the gouvernement.
-It also mean that we need to remove every bad habits like hardcoding secrets in code.
-We also need to remove every secrets from the web.config file.
-What are the recommended approachs for that ?
+### What is the recommended approach for managing secrets in code?

+> When migrating to an open source platform (like GitHub or GCcode) we can't keep hardcoding secrets, and they need to be removed.
-> When a new developper join an application, he will fork a solution from the repository.
-What would be the best way to insert all the necessary information in the web.config in order to make the application works. (i.e. : inserting secrets, server name, username for WSED, etc)
+> How should a new developer get the necessary information to input into the web.config? (i.e. : inserting secrets, server name, username, etc)